Frequently asked gorilla questions

 Where do we purchase Gorilla permits in Uganda?

-All gorilla permits Ssemambo Alex Tours & Travel issues to clients are purchased from Uganda Wildlife Authority as opposed to the black market.
+All gorilla permits Ssemambo Tours & Travel issues to clients are purchased from Uganda Wildlife Authority as opposed to the black market.
 It is a Government conservation institution entrusted with managing Uganda’s national parks and game reserves.

 How far can I stay from the gorillas?